-Defamation of character occurs when someone makes a false statement about you that causes you some type of harm.
-The statement must be published (meaning some third party must have heard it), false, and it must result in harm, usually to the reputation.
+Defamation of character occurs when someone makes a false and harmful statement about you.
+"Libel" is a defamatory statement made in writing or posted online, while "slander" is spoken defamation.
+With either type, the statement must be published in some way (which just means some third party must have heard or read it), it must be false, and it must result in harm, usually to the subject's reputation.
 Those essential components of a defamation claim are fairly straightforward.
-But what kinds of harm can result from a defamatory statement, and can you recover damages for those harms in a lawsuit?
+But what kinds of harm can result from a defamatory statement, and can you recover compensation for those losses through a lawsuit?

-The most obvious negative consequence that a defamatory statement can cause is harm to your professional reputation.
-Perhaps you are a local businessperson and someone made a statement about you to others indicating that you did something dishonest.
-Such allegations might cause your customers to take their business elsewhere.
-Perhaps the statement caused your employer to doubt whether you should remain employed.
-Those are clear-cut examples of harm to your reputation in your professional community.
+Perhaps the most common negative consequence of a defamatory statement is harm to your professional reputation.
+If you're a local businessperson and someone makes a false statement about you to others, indicating that you did something dishonest, that might cause your customers to take their business elsewhere.
+In another example, perhaps an untrue statement in a company email caused your employer to doubt whether you should remain employed.

-Some kinds of statements are automatically presumed to be defamatory.
-The recent Duke lacrosse scandal is definitely an example of that.
-There, a woman accused several young athletes of raping her at a party.
-It turned out that her account was not trustworthy, but the damage to those young men was profound.
-Any statement accusing another person of sexual misconduct, or of having a sexually transmitted disease, is "per se defamatory," meaning that it will be presumed to constitute defamation if, in fact, it was false and maliciously or recklessly made.
+Some kinds of false statements are automatically presumed to be defamatory.
+The 2006 Duke lacrosse scandal provides an example.
+In that case, a woman accused several college athletes of sexually assaulting her at a party.
+It turned out that her account was not trustworthy.
+A false statement accusing another person of committing a crime, or of engaging in sexual misconduct, is usually considered "per se defamatory," meaning that it will be presumed to constitute defamation if, in fact, it was:

-In many jurisdictions, if you can prove that someone made a false statement about you knowingly or recklessly, and published it to other parties, you have established a claim of defamation and it will be presumed that you have suffered harm.
-If, however, your jurisdiction does not follow that rule, or if you are a public figure or official who is in the public eye (someone who more routinely faces negative statements), you may have to prove you were in fact harmed by the defamatory statement.
+In many jurisdictions, if you can prove that someone made a false statement about you knowingly or recklessly, and published it to other parties, you have established a claim of defamation, and it will be presumed that you have suffered (at least nominal) harm.
+If, however, your jurisdiction does not follow that rule, or if you are a public figure or someone who is in the public eye, you might have to prove you were in fact harmed by the defamatory statement.